 Periyar National Park, India

-Spreading over 413 square kilometres, Periyar National Park is one of the most ecologically rich regions in the world as well as being a well protected reserve area to view all kinds of wildlife and learn more about important ecosystems.
-Not only is the setting calm, green and beautiful, but also, the chances of seeing an Indian Elephant is elevated.
+Spreading over 413 square kilometers, Periyar National Park is one of the most ecologically rich regions in the world as well as being a well-protected reserve area to view all kinds of wildlife and learn more about important ecosystems.
+Not only is the setting calm, green and beautiful, but also, the chances of seeing an Indian Elephant are elevated.

 It is actually known for being an important Elephant and tiger reserve within India.

-Another area of natural beauty with a water source, being the Periyar Lake, means that it is a popular point for the Asian elephant to come and drink.
-Combine that with the grassy fauna means means that elephants can thrive in this environment.
+Another area of natural beauty with a water source, the Periyar Lake, means that it is a popular point for the Asian elephants to come and drink.
+Combine that with the grassy fauna means that elephants can thrive in this environment.
 Also, makes for some great viewing!

 Best tours in Periyar National Park to see the elephants

-Multiple tours are offering wildlife experiences, including to see elephants.
+Multiple tours offer wildlife experiences, including seeing elephants.
 Here are the most reliable ones (Rated on Google Maps and Trip Advisor)

 Kruger National Park, South Africa